dgdimick/ARC-210-DCS-Display/README.md

 - **Mounting hardware** for the TFT screen and PCBs
 - **Brackets** for panel alignment

-All STLs are print-ready and designed for FDM printers with 0.4mm nozzles.
+All STLs are print-ready and designed for FDM printers with 0.4mm nozzles; SLA printers may have to adjust the print sizes

 ## Licensing